rockettheme/docs/Docs/wordpress/themes/metropolis/demo_override.md

 Theme Override Settings
 -----
 One of the most important central features of any Gantry theme is the ability to be set up within the Theme Settings menu.
-These settings can be adjusted by navigating to **Adminstation -> Metropolis Theme**.
+These settings can be adjusted by navigating to **Administration -> Metropolis Theme**.
 To replicate the demo, the main changes being made will happen within the Style, Gizmos, Layouts, and Advanced tabs.

 ![][demo25]